The Web Health

 What if nothing works?

-If home remedies and over-the-counter treatments are not effective, it is best to see a dermatologist.
-The dermatologist will evaluate for underlying conditions, such as hormonal imbalances or skin diseases, and recommend more aggressive treatments, such as prescription creams, chemical peels, or laser treatments.
+If home remedies and over-the-counter treatments are not effective, it is best to visit a dermatologist.
+The dermatologist will evaluate underlying conditions, such as hormonal imbalance or skin diseases, and recommend more aggressive treatments, such as prescription creams, chemical peels, or laser treatments.